krating20/nodejs-gpt-chatbot/README.md

-# nodejs-gpt-chatbot
+## nodejs-gpt-chatbot
+based on Brad Traversy's youtube video

-create a .env file and add OPENAI_API_KEY= ur api key
+create a .env file and add 'OPENAI_API_KEY=your_api_key' To install run

-npm install
+'npm install'

-npm start
+To start
+'npm start'
+To end type 'exit' in the terminal